adammj/ecg-sleep-staging/README.md

 ## Benchmark dataset

 The study included training, validating, and testing on a dataset of 4,000 recordings that were randomly sampled from five different source studies.
 Additionally, a held-out study was used to evaluate any study-specific learning.
-Although we do not have permission to share the source data, they are available at the National Sleep Research Resource (<https://sleepdata.org/>).
-To facilitate the creation and use of a standardized benchmark (which this field sorely needs), we have provided a listing of all of the file names so that others can train, validate, and test the exact same dataset we used.
+Although I do not have permission to share the source data, they are available at the National Sleep Research Resource (<https://sleepdata.org/>).
+To facilitate the creation and use of a standardized benchmark (which this field sorely needs), I have provided a listing of all of the file names so that others can train, validate, and test the exact same dataset I used.

 ### benchmark dataset